-&lt;sup>1 120-day interest rate guarantee - We guarantee our lowest posted interest rate for the selected mortgage type and term for a 120-day period from the application date.
+1 120-day interest rate guarantee - We guarantee our lowest posted interest rate for the selected mortgage type and term for a 120-day period from the application date.
 If the mortgage is not funded within the 120-day period, the interest rate guarantee expires.
 "Posted" means the interest rates posted by Royal Bank of Canada for its residential mortgages.

-&lt;sup>2 This group insurance program is underwritten by The Canada Life Assurance Company.
-The benefits are subject to certain terms and conditions and there are eligibility restrictions.
-Please see the HomeProtector booklet for full details.
+2 HomeProtector is an optional creditor's group insurance program, underwritten by The Canada Life Assurance Company, and is subject to terms, conditions, exclusions and eligibility restrictions.
+Please see the HomeProtector Certificate of Insurance for full details.